 Below are the main features of the new UI:

-- New UI paradigm aligned with SDL’s Convergence strategy.
+- New UI paradigm aligned with RWS’s Convergence strategy.

 - Initial Focus on Project Management UX and Efficiency.